-Key Words: toric design, orthokeratology, astigmatism, myopia, myopia control yopia is a common ocular disorder especially in Asian countries such as Hong Kong, Singapore, Korea, Taiwan, and China.1-6 Orthokeratology (ortho-k) uses specially designed rigid contact lenses to temporarily reduce myopia.7-11 Recent reports have shown ortho-k to be effective in slowing the progression of myopia in children.^{10,12,13} The rate of axial elongation of the eyeball in children wearing ortho-k lenses was reported to be at least 40% slower compared with those wearing spectacles10 or soft contact lenses.12 not adequately reduce moderate refractive astigmatism^{16-18} and hence ortho-k for myopia control is not indicated for children with refractive or corneal astigmatism more than 1.50 D.
+Key Words: toric design, orthokeratology, astigmatism, myopia, myopia control yopia is a common ocular disorder especially in Asian countries such as Hong Kong, Singapore, Korea, Taiwan, and China.1-6 Orthokeratology (ortho-k) uses specially designed rigid contact lenses to temporarily reduce myopia.7-11 Recent reports have shown ortho-k to be effective in slowing the progression of myopia in children.
+The rate of axial elongation of the eyeball in children wearing ortho-k lenses was reported to be at least 40% slower compared with those wearing spectacles or soft contact lenses.

-Most myopic children are also astigmatic.^{14,15} Kleinstein et al.15 reported that the prevalence of astigmatism was 33.6% in Asian children aged 5 to 17 years.
+Most myopic children are also astigmatic.
+Kleinstein et al. reported that the prevalence of astigmatism was 33.6% in Asian children aged 5 to 17 years.
 In their article, astigmatism was defined as at least 1.00 D difference between the two principal meridians.
-Although it has been shown that spherical design ortho-k lenses are effective in correcting low-moderate myopia, they can-
+Although it has been shown that spherical design ortho-k lenses are effective in correcting low-moderate myopia, they cannot adequately reduce moderate refractive astigmatism16-18 and hence ortho-k for myopia control is not indicated for children with refractive or corneal astigmatism more than 1.50 D.